smudgelang/smudge/README.md

 the [Splat releases page](https://github.com/smudgelang/splat/releases) for the latest platform release.

+### Debian

+Users of Debian and derivatives can add the Smudge package repository and keep Smudge installations current by following [these directions](https://smudgelang.github.io/).
+There is a package for Smudge by itself, called smudge, but also a package for all of Splat, called smudge-platform.

 ### Binaries

 If you really want to install the Smudge compiler by itself, there are